2343523532/ai_openai/README.md

 - The script uses `MutationObserver` to detect composer changes and a lightweight interval to watch for navigation updates.
 - Preferences (such as auto-inject state) persist via `localStorage`, allowing a consistent experience between sessions.
+- Custom prompt edits also live in `localStorage`, ensuring your preferred DAN script is always at hand.
 - Inline comments labeled with "Self-awareness" document the script's reflective decision making, echoing the DAN MODE ethos.

 ## 🧪 Testing Checklist